libretro/fmsx-libretro/README.md

 The supplied location must exist and must be a readable file with one of the listed extensions.
 If, e.g., it points to a directory or non-existent file, no image is loaded and this core will boot into MSX-BASIC.
 It is not possible to insert a disk into a running core.

+## Saving state
+Some state is automatically persisted to these files at shutdown:
+- [RTC](https://www.msx.org/wiki/Ricoh_RP-5C01) (real time clock, screen settings, etc.): to `CMOS.ROM` (system directory, 52B)
+- **SRAM** in **ASCII8** & **ASCII16** mapper ROMs: to `<Game>.sav` (working directory, 8 or 2KiB)
+- **FM-PAC SRAM**: to `FMPAC.sav` (working directory, 8KiB)
+- **Konami Game Master 2 SRAM**: to `GMASTER2.sav` (working directory, 8KiB)

+These files will only be created when the RTC resp.
+SRAM data is actually changed during gameplay.

+SRAM only applies when the respective support ROM (FMPAC, GMASTER2) is loaded, and when the selected content supports that type of SRAM.
+Consult a game's manual to verify if SRAM saving is supported, and if so, what type.
+The `FMPAC.ROM` and/or `GMASTER2.ROM` must be present in the RetroArch system directory and are to be provided by the user.

+Many disk-based games, especially multi-disk games, support saving to disk.
+To persist disk saves, set option "Save changes to .dsk image" (`fmsx_flush_disk`) to "Immediate" or "On close".

+This core currently does _not_ support saving to RetroArch RTC `Game.rtc` or SRAM `Game.srm` files.

+If changing your game disks for savegames is not preferred, opt instead for persisting state; by default Save State button is F2 and Load State is F4.
+RetroArch will save state to `Game.state` in the configured `savestate_directory`.

+For the state to be properly restored after a restart, this core must be started with **exactly** the same settings (MSX type, RAM size, etc.) & loaded files (ROMs, DSKs, CMOS, SRAM, etc).

 ## Tape (cassette) software